Following system colour scheme Selected dark colour scheme Selected light colour scheme

 details: MovieDetails = {"name": "Kill Bill Vol. 2", "year": 2004}

-movie: Movie = details # OK. 'int' is consistent with 'str | int'.
+movie: Movie = details # OK. 'int' is assignable to 'str | int'.

-This behaves the same way as PEP 705 specified if year: ReadOnly[str | int] is an item defined in Movie.
+This behaves the same way as if year: ReadOnly[str | int] is an item explicitly defined in Movie.

-class MovieExtraInt(TypedDict, closed=True):
+class MovieExtraInt(TypedDict, extra_items=int):

 name: str

-class MovieExtraStr(TypedDict, closed=True):
+class MovieExtraStr(TypedDict, extra_items=str):

 name: str